Incensed Sean Hannity Says Talking Gun Control After Las Vegas Is 'Shameful'

 Sean Hannity responded to the deadliest mass shooting in modern U.S. history by lambasting Democrats and members of the media who are calling for tougher gun control laws.

 The Fox News host accused gun control advocates of “politicizing the tragedy in an absolutely despicable display.”
-He said such discussions in the wake of the mass shooting, which left nearly 60 people dead and 500 injured at a country music festival in Las Vegas, were “so shameful,” “exploitative” and “pathetic.”
+He said such discussions in the wake of the mass shooting, which left at least 58 people dead, plus the gunman, and 500 injured at a country music festival in Las Vegas, were “so shameful,” “exploitative” and “pathetic.”

 “Bodies weren’t even in the morgue yet,” Hannity said.
 “Parents were in hospitals with their kids who are hanging on to life.
 None of this mattered to the left in this country.”